Now we can discuss the generation who received Liu Wan Chuan’s teachings.

 Once, when he went to Beijing to see his then beloved, he had the chance to look around in Jing Shan Park.
 Under a pavilion, he saw Li Shao An practicing Baguazhang.
 He said when Li Shao An issued power, the pavilion seemed to vibrate.
 And when Li Shao An waved his long spear, he felt a gust of wind blow through the park.

-That was his first time meeting Li Shao An.
+That was his first time and his first impression meeting Li Shao An.

 Sun Wuling then started to learn Cheng style Baguazhang in Ji Lin from Miao Yu Chun, who was a student of Cheng You Gong, the nephew of Cheng Ting Hua.